MiChaelinzo/Valorant_Edge_multi-faceted/README.md

-#### 🔫A sophisticated AI-agent AWS LLM-powered assistant that empowers VALORANT players and teams to reach their full potential.
-It will be a versatile tool for everyone from casual players to aspiring pros
+#### The most powerful multi-faceted AI Agent LLM capable of 200k token, memory, & knowledge bases etc. for Valorant video game etc. Can perform task. 🔫 Empowers VALORANT players and teams to reach their full potential.
+It will be a versatile tool for everyone from casual players to aspiring professional

 #### To start it, type: !ask
 #### and ask anything